jaspector

 Merced County's permit guide states that all new construction, remodels, additions, alterations, repairs, improvements, changes in use, electrical, plumbing, mechanical work, and demolitions require a building permit unless specifically exempt.
 County code also prohibits erecting, constructing, enlarging, altering, repairing, moving, improving, removing, converting, or demolishing a building or structure without first obtaining the required permit.

-Typical processing time is Initial plan check is typically completed within 4 to 6 weeks after receipt of complete plans, documents, and payment of plan check fees.
+Building permit processing times in unincorporated Merced County, CA typically run Initial plan check is typically completed within 4 to 6 weeks after receipt of complete plans, documents, and payment of plan check fees.
 Subsequent plan checks may require up to an additional 2 weeks depending on workload..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Detached one-story residential accessory buildings such as tool sheds, storage sheds, and playhouses when roof area does not exceed 120 square feet, height does not exceed 12 feet, there is no plumbing, mechanical, or electrical, and only one exempt shed exists per parcel; Fences not over 7 feet high; Masonry, concrete, or retaining walls not over 4 feet high unless supporting a surcharge; Water tanks not exceeding 5,000 gallons, supported directly on grade, with height-to-diameter ratio not over 2:1, except fire-protection tanks; Prefabricated above-grade pools and spas accessory to one- and two-family dwellings or lodging houses when capacity does not exceed 5,000 gallons; Platforms, walks, and driveways not more than 30 inches above grade, with no roof framing and no basement or story below; Certain residential awnings projecting no more than 54 inches and entirely supported by exterior walls; Temporary motion picture, television, and theater stage sets or scenery; Roof-mounted antennas, grade-mounted antennas not over 30 feet high, and flag poles not over 30 feet high; Interior finish work such as cases, counters, partitions not over 69 inches high, painting, papering, floor coverings, and cabinet work; Roof-covering repair or replacement not exceeding 100 square feet where no structural members are replaced; Repairs using similar materials with aggregate labor and material value not over $1,000 if there is no addition, change, or modification to construction, exits, permanent fixtures, or equipment; Replacement of windows with like products when existing framing is not modified; Minor electrical work such as replacing fuses, switches, breakers, lamp holders, ballasts, or receptacles with same-size or same-type equipment; Certain plumbing repair work such as clearing stoppages, repairing leaks, replacing exposed traps, and replacing existing residential plumbing fixtures without changing plumbing configuration; Certain HVAC or refrigeration servicing such as temperature controls, leak repair, refrigerant recharge, and private-residence ice machine servicing within the listed exemptions.
+Not all construction work requires a permit in unincorporated Merced County, CA. The following work is generally exempt: Detached one-story residential accessory buildings such as tool sheds, storage sheds, and playhouses when roof area does not exceed 120 square feet, height does not exceed 12 feet, there is no plumbing, mechanical, or electrical, and only one exempt shed exists per parcel; Fences not over 7 feet high; Masonry, concrete, or retaining walls not over 4 feet high unless supporting a surcharge; Water tanks not exceeding 5,000 gallons, supported directly on grade, with height-to-diameter ratio not over 2:1, except fire-protection tanks; Prefabricated above-grade pools and spas accessory to one- and two-family dwellings or lodging houses when capacity does not exceed 5,000 gallons; Platforms, walks, and driveways not more than 30 inches above grade, with no roof framing and no basement or story below; Certain residential awnings projecting no more than 54 inches and entirely supported by exterior walls; Temporary motion picture, television, and theater stage sets or scenery; Roof-mounted antennas, grade-mounted antennas not over 30 feet high, and flag poles not over 30 feet high; Interior finish work such as cases, counters, partitions not over 69 inches high, painting, papering, floor coverings, and cabinet work; Roof-covering repair or replacement not exceeding 100 square feet where no structural members are replaced; Repairs using similar materials with aggregate labor and material value not over $1,000 if there is no addition, change, or modification to construction, exits, permanent fixtures, or equipment; Replacement of windows with like products when existing framing is not modified; Minor electrical work such as replacing fuses, switches, breakers, lamp holders, ballasts, or receptacles with same-size or same-type equipment; Certain plumbing repair work such as clearing stoppages, repairing leaks, replacing exposed traps, and replacing existing residential plumbing fixtures without changing plumbing configuration; Certain HVAC or refrigeration servicing such as temperature controls, leak repair, refrigerant recharge, and private-residence ice machine servicing within the listed exemptions.
 Note: Even when building work is exempt, electrical, plumbing, or mechanical permits may still be required, and exempt work is not exempt from other county ordinances, state or federal law, or other public-agency requirements.
 Work in the public right-of-way may require an encroachment permit, and driveway curb cuts always require a permit.
+When in doubt, confirm with the local building department before starting work.